aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

         ./scancode -clpieu --json-pp output.json samples --classify --license-clarity-score

-    The "license_clarity_score" will have the following atrributes:
+    The "license_clarity_score" will have the following attributes:

     .. hlist::
         :columns: 3